We all try to be more environmentally-friendly, right?

 And motorists are no different – in recent years many drivers opted to buy a diesel car, believing they were far better for the planet than their petrol-powered counterparts.
 It’s not difficult to understand why.

 Diesel was the fuel of choice for the long-distance driver, with better miles-per-gallon efficiency and less CO2 emitted, and with fewer moving parts than a petrol engine there was less to go wrong.

 At one time, the UK Government offered incentives for petrolheads to convert and become diesel-driving motorists, such was the evidence backing diesel’s ‘green’ credentials.

 But, how can claims that diesel was the greener option be verified?
 Well, that’s why standardised testing to measure the emissions spewed out by diesel vehicles coming onto the market was brought in.

 And that’s where the problem with diesel-powered cars comes in.

 Virtually all of the world’s major car manufacturers have found a way to tamper with the regulators’ scientific studies of their diesel engines.

 In an emissions scandal that, somewhat predictably, has become known as ‘Dieselgate’, car makers have been found to have installed ‘defeat devices’ to their vehicles.
-This essentially meant that software was installed that sensed when they were undergoing test conditions and temporarily adjusted the emissions accordingly.
+This essentially meant that intelligent ‘two-mode’ software was installed that sensed when they were undergoing test conditions and temporarily adjusted the emissions accordingly.

 Tests that were designed to ensure vehicles limited the carbon dioxide pollution of new cars were fraudulently passed.
 Those same vehicles were, in the real world, spewing out 40 times the EU’s legally permitted amount of nitrogen dioxide, a pollutant that’s heavily linked to respiratory diseases and environmental harm.